Teenager arrested for torturing 9-year-old boy | Law-Order

 A teenager was arrested here onMonday for allegedly torturing a nine-year-old boy at thechild's home at nearby Chambakkara, resulting in severe burninjuries and requiring hospitalisation, police said.

-The youth, staying in the same house and reportedly in arelationship with the boy's aunt, placed an iron box under theknees and feet of the child.
+The youth, staying in the same house and reportedly in arelationship with the boy's sister, placed an iron box underthe knees and feet of the child.

 He was shifted to a hospital on Monday after policerushed to the house on receiving a tip off.

-The boy was allegedly tortured when his mother and auntwere away from home.
+The boy was allegedly tortured when his mother and sisterwere away from home.

 His father, who had suffered a spinal injury following afall, is bedridden, police said.